-A fast internet connection ensures that you can navigate through Populi quickly and efficiently.
-If you're out-and-about, a mobile device with a data connection (4G, 5G, or LTE) or your typical coffeeshop wifi connection will usually do the trick.
+A fast internet connection will ensure that quick and efficient navigation in Populi.
+A mobile device with a data connection (4G, 5G, or LTE) is usually sufficient as well.

 A modern, updated web browser

 Populi runs on up-to-date releases of popular web browsers.
 Most web browsers have some sort of auto-update function, so you may never even need to think about this part.
 And using a modern web browser won't just benefit your Populi use-it's one of the best things you can do for your overall internet security!